jflaggs/MavConan/README.md

 The `main` branch successfully packages a much older version of [MAVSDK](https://github.com/mavlink/MAVSDK).
 I did this by modifying [sintef-ocean's](https://github.com/sintef-ocean/conan-mavsdk) golden conanfile for a much older version of MAVSDK.

 While attempting to bring the package to the latest version [v3.15.0](https://github.com/mavlink/MAVSDK/releases/tag/v3.15.0), it seems as though at some point MAVSDK stopped integrating with conan altogether.
-This could either be a legitamate issue OR due to lack of experience with conan on my part.
+This could either be a legitamate issue with MAVSDK **OR** due to lack of experience with conan on my part (the more likely case).

 ### Future Work